cpvdeveloper/crispyvibes.co.uk/content/tech-blog/3-reasons-to-avoid-using-immutable-js/index.md

 <center><small>Ignoring the fact that these could be written more concisely…</small></center><br />

-To avoid this in-between state whilst also abiding by the Redux docs quoted above, all props must be converted to plain JavaScript before being passed to components.
+To avoid this uncertainty, whilst also abiding by the Redux docs quoted above, all props must be converted to plain JavaScript before being passed to components.
 This can be achieved easily, but not very elegantly.

 A naive approach is to use `toJS()`&nbsp;on all props before they are passed, but this is a bad idea for reasons discussed below in Reason 2.
-A higher-order component (HoC) can be used to more efficiently make the conversion, but this requires wrapping already-wrapped connected components resulting in `connect(toJS(MyComponent))`&nbsp;where `toJS()`&nbsp;is a fairly intimidating HoC that looks something like this:
+A higher-order component (HoC) can be used to more efficiently make the conversion, but this requires wrapping each already-wrapped connected component resulting in `connect(toJS(MyComponent))`&nbsp;where `toJS()`&nbsp;is a fairly intimidating HoC that looks something like this:

 `gist:cpv123/d2ffcfb34c2789b04c373c59a9c98286#to-js-hoc.js`

-There is an NPM package `with-immutable-props-to-js`&nbsp;that offers this kind of HoC, but hiding this complex code doesn't make it much more pleasing to use.
+There is an NPM package `with-immutable-props-to-js`&nbsp;that offers this kind of HoC, but hiding such complex code doesn't make it much more pleasing to use.

 ### Reason 2: It can kill Redux performance

-ImmutableJS itself is cleverly optimized for performance, but if used incorrectly with Redux--specifically within `mapStateToProps`--it can actually worsen performance.
+ImmutableJS itself is cleverly optimized for performance, but if used incorrectly with Redux--specifically within `mapStateToProps`--it can actually worsen the overall application performance.
 I've written about this previously without explicitly calling out ImmutableJS, despite it being possibly the worst culprit of them all.

 The problem arises when converting an ImmutableJS object to plain JavaScript using `toJS()`&nbsp;or `toArray()`.
-These operations are not only expensive to run on large objects, they are result in a new object being created each time.
+These operations are not only expensive to run on large objects, but they also result in a new object being created each time.
 Thinking back to shallow equality checks, this means that when Redux compares the results of consecutive `mapStateToProps`&nbsp;functions, they always look different which results in a re-render of the Redux-connected component.

 `gist:cpv123/235e68c989422b6ecbeed5f6eaacfed3#map-state-with-to-js.js`

 <center><small>NumbersComponent will re-render more often than required--every time mapStateToProps is called.</small></center><br />

-Unfortunately, the options for avoiding the use of `toJS()`&nbsp;in `mapStateToProps`&nbsp;can be difficult for reasons discussed in Reason 1: either leave all props as ImmutableJS objects or succumb to yet another NPM package and/or another higher-order component.
+Unfortunately, the options for avoiding the use of `toJS()`&nbsp;in `mapStateToProps`&nbsp;can be difficult as discussed in Reason 1: either leave all props as ImmutableJS objects or succumb to yet another NPM package and/or another higher-order component.

 ### Reason 3: It allows the application state to become complex and deeply nested